 How to Become a Cartographer

-According to O*NET OnLine, 30% of cartographers have earned a bachelor’s degree while almost 40% have earned a certification after high school.
+Many cartographers have earned a bachelor’s degree though some earn a certification after high school.
 To earn a degree, you would want to look for programs in geography or cartography with a GIS (Geographic Information System) specialization.
 If you are in high school, math, science, and technology courses would be extremely helpful to prepare you for college.
 This is because cartographers use many mapping tools and must keep up with advances in technology, such as positioning capabilities of mobile phones and in-car navigation systems.

 A cartographer may be required to be licensed as a surveyor.
 However, each state may vary and all would require a minimum of a high school diploma and passing a test.